shihankanungo/shihankanungo.github.io/india-trip.md

 Shihan has managed to get a meeting out of Arun.
 They are meeting tomorrow (Sunday) at 6PM to discuss finishing touches for _A_.
 <br> Arun is hoping have this published in **Algebras and Representation Theory**, another Q1 journal.

-He has been working on _G_ this morning.
-Finished his Saturday morning chore of laundry.
+Shihan has been working on _G_ this morning.
+He took care of his Saturday morning chore of laundry.

 We will be ordering Chipotle burrito bowls for lunch.
-I think that qualifies as _healthy_, in which case we have had not a single unhealthy meal since she left us in the Palo Alto wilderness to fend for ourselves.
+I'd say that qualifies as _healthy_, which means we haven’t had a single unhealthy meal since she left us to fend for ourselves in the Palo Alto wilderness.

 Shihan is missing you.
-I don't know if you noticed, but he was overjoyed that you asked to speak with him.
-I don't think he will even mind a Zoom call with your entire "real family" in attendance.
+I'm not sure if you noticed, but he was overjoyed when you asked to speak with him.
+I doubt he will even mind a Zoom call with your entire "real family" in attendance.

 ### Day 2: Fri Mar 28 (9 days to go)